LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 A good way to determine your doc's level of respect or lack thereof is to be observant in how much time they actually spend in the room with you and other patients.

 You can hear them open doors as they enter and say hello as well as exit.
-If they're consistently in and out like the wind as the rule with you and others, at more than once visit, believe me, they are all about quantity seen, not quality of care delivered.
+If they're consistently in and out like the wind as the rule with you and others, at more than one visit, believe me, they are all about quantity seen, not quality of care delivered.

 Notice I said "as the rule" because they do have days where the patient load is light due to a lack of serious issues.
-Thus, a brief appointment can be a very good thing IF a patient isn't having any concerning health challenges.

-Also, if you listen to how the staff speaks to each other, you and other patients, you'd be surprised what kind of things you can discern.
+Also, if you listen to how the staff speaks to each other, you, and other patients, you'd be surprised what kind of things you can discern.
 Are they respectful?

 Listen to what they don't say too; body language can scream volumes.
-If staff is running around stressed out, snapping at each other and/or at patients, rolling their eyes after the doc turns away, unsmiling, unkind, unprofessional, etc...they are not working in place that treats them well, and that too can indicate a demanding egomaniacal doc who shows them no respect either.
+If staff is running around stressed out, snapping at each other and/or at patients, rolling their eyes after the doc turns away, unsmiling, unkind, unprofessional, etc...they are not working in place that treats them well; and that too can indicate a demanding egomaniacal doc who shows them no respect either.

-Despite how bad a doc may be to work for, it should not translate into being nasty with patients.
+Despite how bad a doctor may be to work for, it should not translate into being nasty with patients.
 If it does, find a new practice because as a chronic pain person, you deal with enough drama, you don't need it from your doctors and/or their staff.

-If he/she isn't going to show respect to their support staff that they spend 40 hours a week with and that they need to perform well to keep them from liability and litigation, you can bet your last penny they sure as heck aren't going to expend any effort, respecting patients.
+If he/she isn't going to show respect to their support staff that they spend 40 hours a week with them, and that they need to perform well to keep them from liability and litigation, you can bet your last penny they sure as heck aren't going to expend any effort, respecting patients.

-The single most irksome issue that I've seen at multiple medical practices, regardless of specialty, is patients who show up after you and get seen before you.
-Patients get understandably upset and many will confront the front desk or the first employee they see to ask why this is the case.
+The single most irksome issue that I've seen at multiple medical practices, regardless of specialty, is patients who show up after you who get seen before you.

 Here are the 5 reasons why this is the case: